Skip to main content

 Methods of assessment: Students will complete at least two of the following Geography standards:

-• Geography 1.2 – Explore te taiao using data [5 credits, Internal]
+• 1.2 – Explore te taiao (environment) using data [5 credits, Internal]

-• Geography 1.4 – Demonstrate understanding of geographic decision-making in Aotearoa New Zealand or the Pacific [5 credits, External]
+• 1.4 – Demonstrate understanding of geographic decision-making in Aotearoa New Zealand or the Pacific [5 credits, External]

-And at least two of the following History Standards:
+And at least two of the following History standards:

-• History 1.1 – Engage with a variety of primary sources in a historical context [5 credits, Internal]
+• 1.1 – Engage with a variety of primary sources in a historical context [5 credits, Internal]

-• History 1.3 – Demonstrate understanding of historical concepts in contexts of significance to Aotearoa New Zealand [5 credits, External]
+• 1.3 – Demonstrate understanding of historical concepts in contexts of significance to Aotearoa New Zealand [5 credits, External]

-Form 5 (Pre-Q):
+Form 5 (Pre-Q)

 Course description/aims: